My Quiet Kitchen

 Instructions

 • Place soy curls in a large, shallow bowl.
 Add broth, stir, and let sit 10 minutes.
 At this point most of the broth should be absorbed.
-If there's more than about ¼ cup of broth left in the bottom of the bowl, stir the soy curls again and let sit for 2 to 3 minutes.
+If there's more than about ¼ cup of broth left in the bottom of the bowl, stir the soy curls again and let sit for another 2 to 3 minutes.
 Check again, and carefully drain away any excess.

-• Optional step: If you prefer small pieces, use your hands to tear and shred some of the soy curls.
+• Optional step: If you prefer small pieces, use your hands to tear and shred some of the larger soy curls.

 • Press the Slow Cook button.
 Slow cook on high for 1 hour.
 Carefully remove lid, stir, and enjoy.